-This course, stemming from the European project e-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
+This beginner’s course, stemming from the European project e-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
 The main characters of the course are Anna and Alex.
 They are two Erasmus students who arrive in Bologna.
 Anna and Alex are welcomed in their university town by Lorenzo and Lucia and are helped in their learning process by Elena and Giovanni.
-You will follow Anna and Alex in their adventures and discover the Italian language and culture with them.
+The course is divided into 2 parts, part I and part II.
+In this second part, you will continue to follow Anna and Alex in their adventures and discover the Italian language and culture with them.

 In each part of the course, where necessary, you will find a specific glossary, but please remember that you will always have the Overall Glossary at your disposal.
 This contains all the vocabulary used in the course.
 You will also be able to download the Overall Grammar, which includes all the grammar explanations of the course.
 You can find both the Overall Glossary and the Overall Grammar in the Additional Materials.

 At the end of this course a new edition will be activated.

 The course materials will still be available to all registered users for a long time, even after the closing of the edition.

 You can access the course absolutely free of charge and completely online.

 Basic knowledge of English is required, as it is the language of instruction of the course; having taken Part I of the course is not compulsory but it is strongly recommended.

 Forum section is available.
 The Forum is designed to allow students to exchange opinions and discuss open questions.